 Alcohol abuse is a significant problem for many individuals in today’s society.
 This is partially because alcohol is a part of normal life for many people; it’s legal and considered acceptable to use.
 The majority of people who drink do so socially, however for some, the ability to limit their drinking can become a problem.
 Alcohol is used frequently as a means to relax and can become a coping strategy for dealing with life stress, which can be a route to addiction.

 While treatment for alcohol abuse is often thought to be relegated to support groups, a number of effective treatment options have been developed in the past decade.
-These treatments help the individual learn to handle stress properly, use problem solving skills to cope with difficult situations, and learn ways to repair or build relationships and social support networks.
+These treatments help the individual learn to handle stress properly, use problem-solving skills to cope with difficult situations, and learn ways to repair or build relationships and social support networks.
 These strategies recognize that while sobriety is an obvious goal, the problems don’t end there.
 People with alcoholism experience many negative consequences that far outlast the addiction.
 These techniques understand that each individual with alcohol-related problems has unique needs for treatment.

-At Delta we know how difficult it is to decide to seek inpatient treatment for your alcohol abuse.
+At Delta, we know how difficult it is to decide to seek an inpatient rehab center for your alcohol abuse.
 Perhaps you worry there may be a stigma associated with your disorder, and that others might judge you.
 Our trained staff have experience helping people fight their addiction and determining the best ways to handle any concerns you have.
 Most people find that the problems that most concern them can be easily handled with the proper skills and approaches.
 One of the benefits of inpatient care is that in addition to learning skills for future problems, you have the opportunity to practice these new skills before using them in real life.

 Why Should You Consider Treatment at Delta?